 In order to accurately estimate the ATE, unobservable characteristics will also need to be accounted for.
 For this reason, fixed effects regression--which averages out time-invariant, unobservable trends--is appropriate for this setting.

 Using both propensity score weighting and fixed effects regression, we can be more confident that the ATE estimated here is valid.
 However, there is always the risk that, in using fixed effects, we may also net out some beneficial time invariant characteristics.

+**All true.
+A robustness check would make the results more believable.
+This could be done by trying different variables in the weighting stage and seeing if there was a significant shift in the TP variable.**